Statelessness: International Stateless Persons Organisation

 In March 2012, the International Stateless Persons Organisation (ISPO), an international non-governmental organization, was founded by Dr. Fernando Macolor Cruz, a tribal prince and instructor of history and political science at Palawan State University in the Philippines.
 It aims to provide institutional representation to stateless persons throughout the world through a network of volunteer human rights law practitioners who act as country representatives.

 Institute on Statelessness and Inclusion

-The Institute on Statelessness and Inclusion is an independent non-profit organisation dedicated to leading an integrated, interdisciplinary response to statelessness.
-It works on research, analysis, empowerment, advocacy, and awareness globally.
-It also maintains an online forum on statelessness.
+The Institute on Statelessness and Inclusion (ISI), is the first and only civil society organisation dedicated to promoting the right to a nationality and the rights of stateless people globally.
+It works with partners around the world to promote everyone’s equal right to a nationality and the human rights of all stateless people, while supporting stateless people in their efforts to achieve meaningful change.
+ISI works to strengthen resilience, leadership, collaboration and resourcing of stateless-led initiatives and ensuring that those impacted by statelessness lead and are centred in efforts to address statelessness.
+It serves as incubator of the Global Movement Against Statelessness and as an active steering group member of the Global Statelessness Fund.
+ISI helps to connect and facilitate exchange between individuals and groups working on the issue, including as the convenor of regular learning programmes and the World Conferences on Statelessness.
+ISI also contributes towards strengthening the evidence base for action and facilitating information and knowledge-sharing, including by reporting on developments and opportunities in its Monthly Bulletin and curating the online knowledge platform StatelessHub.
+It plays a bridging role between different stakeholders – including by supporting civil society engagement with UN human rights mechanisms, as co-convenor of the world’s only dedicated journal on statelessness, the Statelessness and Citizenship Review, and by making connections with key actors working on intersecting issues.
+ISI is established as a Dutch foundation (‘stichting’) and has two offices: in Rotterdam and London.

 European Network on Statelessness

 The European Network on Statelessness, a civil society alliance, was set up to address the problem of 600,000 stateless persons in Europe and to act as a coordinating body and expert resource for organisations across Europe that work with or come into contact with stateless persons.